hamidhamidani/hamidhamidani/_pages/Research.md

 ### GRB Jet Propagation in Circumstellar Material — Solved Analytically
 #### <a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250316242H/abstract" target="_blank">Hamidani et al. 2024a</a>

-This work presents a general analytic model for GRB jet propagation through extended CSM.
-I explored how the jet's ability to break out—and the nature of the resulting transient—depend on CSM properties, identifying conditions for successful or choked jets and linking to the diversity of observed transients.
+This work presents a generalized analytic model for GRB jet propagation through extended CSM.
+We used the analytic model to explore how the CSM properties shape the jet, identifying conditions for successful/failed jets and linking them to the diversity of observed transients.

 <div class="row justify-content-sm-center">
   <div class="col-sm-12 mt-3 mt-md-0">
-    {% include figure.html path="assets/img/CSMmap.png" title="Diversity of Transients" class="img-fluid rounded z-depth-1" %}
+    {% include figure.html path="assets/img/P8.png" title="Diversity of Transients" class="img-fluid rounded z-depth-1" %}
   </div>
 </div>
 <div class="caption text-center">